yanarchy/whatshouldidotonightSF/README.md

 # whatshouldidotonightSF
-What Should I Do Tonight, SF?
+What Should I Do Tonight, SF?!